JSKongress/JS-Kongress-Munich-Deep-Track/README.md

 * * *

 [<img align="left" src="https://gallery.mailchimp.com/9c3420f6b5269855b07422fb5/images/7b1849b9-7296-4eae-b500-348715aa8b05.png">](https://youtu.be/1yPv0OQ5bhI)
-Some representatives of the 2019 #DeepTrack discussing the outcome, ideas and inspiration including decorators, top-level await, threads in WASM, WebAssembly and JavaScript working better together ... (click "play" for watching the video)
+Previous contributions to the #DeepTrack have been made from TC39, v8, webpack, Google, Bloomberg, and other core team members.
+Watch this video [25:24 min.] to see the outcome of 2019's #DeepTrack.
+The panel is discussing decorators, top-level await, threads in WASM, WebAssembly and JavaScript working better together ... (click "play" for watching the video)

 * * *